Rodent Identification & Prevention

 The most common species of rodents to invade homes and businesses in our areas of North Carolina and Virginia are house mice, Norway rats, and roof rats.

-Norway rats have dense, heavy bodies with shaggy fur is brown or gray and scaly tails that are void of hair.
-These rats are not great climbers.
+- Norway Rats - Norway rats have dense, heavy bodies with shaggy fur that is brown or gray and scaly tails that are void of hair.
+These rodents are not great climbers.

-Roof rats are very agile and their thin bodies allow them to easily climb structures.
+- Roof Rats - Roof rats are very agile, and their thin bodies allow them to climb structures easily.
 Their bodies are covered in dark brown or black fur with gray hairs scattered throughout, and their underbellies are lighter in color.